James holds court in Rio before World Cup final

 RIO DE JANEIRO (Reuters) - LeBron James made his first public appearance since announcing he was returning to the Cleveland Cavaliers, holding court with a group of starry-eyed Brazilian basketballers on the eve of the World Cup final in Rio.

-Just 24 hours after he revealed he was leaving the Miami Heat to return home, the NBA’s biggest star was the center of attraction on Saturday at a function at an old warehouse district near the port.
+Just 24 hours after he revealed he was leaving the Miami Heat to return home, the NBA’s biggest star was the center of attraction on Saturday at an old warehouse in the Rio port district.

+“It’s a really exciting time for myself.
+I am ready for the challenge,” he replied when asked how he felt about leaving Miami after leading the Heat to two NBA championships and four straight Eastern Conference titles.

-James had captivated NBA fans for the past month with his possible plans for the future and he finally announced his decision in an carefully-worded essay published by Sports Illustrated.
+James had captivated NBA fans for weeks over where he would play next season and he finally announced his decision in an carefully-worded essay published by Sports Illustrated.

 James, who flew into Brazil from Miami overnight, did not address reports about the terms of his deal, which ESPN said was worth $42.1 million over two years.